 - When you want to provide additional deferred compensation benefits to an executive who is already receiving the maximum benefits or contributions under the company’s qualified retirement arrangement.

 - When you want to provide certain key employees with tax-deferred compensation under terms or conditions different from those applicable to other employees.

 - When an executive or key employee wants you to create a before-tax, automatic and relatively painless program that uses tax savings to “leverage” the future benefits.

 - When you need to solve the “3R” (recruit, retain or retire) problem.

 - When your closely held company needs to attract and retain non-owner employees, but the equity-based compensation packages (company stock and stock options) that these employees would expect to receive if they were employed by a publicly held company are not possible.

-A Non-qualified Deferred Compensation (NDQC) arrangement is relatively easy to set up and administer but you require experienced advisers to establish and manage for you.
-We have set up and are managing thousands of Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for last 17 years for sole proprietorship to large corporations.
+A Non-qualified Deferred Compensation (NDQC) arrangement is relatively easy to set up and administer but you may require experienced advisers to establish and manage it for you.
+We have set up and are managing thousands of Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for the last 17 years for everyone from sole proprietorship to large corporations.
 Please call (877) 972-3262 or contact us for the further information.